banerRana/ITContractorsUnion/FAQ.md

 See: https://flag.dol.gov/programs/LCA

 #### Q. Why Have I never Heard About This Before?
 A. It Was On The List Of Stuff You Did Not Know Yet.
-Its Off Now.
+Now Its Not.

 #### Q. Why Is No One Else Talking About This?
 A. Recruiters And Staffing Agencies Have Been Using These Data For Years, To Get Clients And Place People.
 They Have No Interest In Telling You About It.
-Instead They Use This Info To Get Job Leads, And Then Offer Those Jobs To You In Third, And Now Fourth Party Fashion.
+Instead, They Use This Info To Get Job Leads, And Then Offer Those Jobs To You In Third, And Now Fourth Party Fashion.

 #### Q. How Is This Not A Scam?